 - other institutional resources, if any, to be provided to the student during this period, and

 - a brief description of the work to be completed during this period.

 Faculty grant proposals should include the following additional documentation:

-- A 1-page letter from the non-profit that supports the project and agrees to participate in the semester-long development process.
+- A brief letter from the non-profit that supports the project and agrees to collaborate in its development.

-- A summary of the proposed course timeline (e.g., a syllabus) to ensure that a completed prototype will be deliverable at the end of the semester.
+- A summary of the course timeline (e.g., a draft syllabus) that identifies how much of the software app will be completed by the end of the course.

-- A summary of the preparation that students will bring to the course, including prerequisites completed and the number of students who will likely enroll.
+- A summary of the technical preparation that students will bring to the course, and an estimate of how many students will participate in developing the app.

-- A statement that the software developed by the project will be free and open source (FOSS), licensed under the GNU General Public License (GPL), and hosted on GitHub or a comparable code-sharing repository for future reuse by others.
+- A statement that the app will be free and open source (FOSS) licensed and hosted on GitHub or a comparable public code-sharing repository for future reuse.

-- (optional) Identification of the professional developer who will serve as a resource for the project, including a brief CV and a summary of his/her role in this project.
+- (Optional) Identification of a professional developer who will serve as a resource for the project.